Women with new baby snuggling together.

 Coverage Limits Of Your Policy

-Your binder should also include information such as the deductible amount and any special coverages or limits.
+Your binder should also include information such as the homeowners insurance deductible amount and any special coverages or limits.

 How To Get A Homeowners Insurance Binder

 However, suppose you know how much homeowners insurance you need and buy your policy as soon as you can.
-In that case, it’s possible to have an approved policy before going to the closing table, which won’t require you to have a binder.
+In that case, it’s possible to have an approved policy before going to the closing table, which won’t require you to have an insurance binder.

-You can contact your insurance company directly if you need a copy of your insurance binder or a copy of your in-force policy.
+You can contact your insurance company directly if you need a hard copy of your insurance binder or a copy of your in-force or formal policy.

 Insurance Binder FAQs